skellat/new-blog-post-tweety/about.md

 The maintainer of this blog is Stephen Michael Kellat.

-Stephen's non-academic endeavors can be supported financially via [Ko-Fi](https://ko-fi.com/smkellat).
+Stephen's non-academic endeavors can be supported financially via [Ko-Fi](https://ko-fi.com/smkellat) and [Patreon](https://patreon.com/erielookingproductions).
 Support is encouraged to allow him to be able to work on creative endeavors without the uncertainties of teaching.
 Our economy is rather weird right now.

 You can find Erie Looking Productions online at <https://www.erielookingproductions.info/>.